 The range of the bar is indicated by the locations of the top and bottom of the vertical bar.
 The range is calculated by subtracting the low from the high (Range of Bar = High - Low).

 It takes a bit of practice to get used to reading a bar chart, especially when the price is moving very quickly.
-Remember the open is always on the left, and close always appears on the right (like how you read: the right to left because the open always comes before the close).
+Remember that the open is always on the left, and the close always appears on the right (like how you read: from the right to the left, because the open always comes before the close).
 The vertical part of the bar represents how high and low the price went during the interval of the bar.

-A bar chart can also typically include volume—how many shares, forex lots, or futures contracts are changing hands on each bar.
-Therefore, it is also recommended you understand buying and selling volume when reading a bar chart.
+A bar chart can also typically include volume—for example, how many shares, forex lots, or futures contracts are changing hands on each bar.
+Therefore, it is also recommended that you understand buying and selling volume when reading a bar chart.